Alamao4523/CERBERUS-AGI/README.md

 # 🦅 CERBERUS-AGI

 The First "Human-Like" Automation AGI for iOS 🧠✨ You can see the VIDEO.mp4 to see it in action.
-The most stable, human-like, long-running iOS automation engine ever built — designed to be AI-driven.
+The most stable, human-like, long-running iOS automation engine ever built — designed to be AI-driven.🤖

 **CERBERUS-AGI** was forged by me with a singular obsession: to achieve the **ultimate evolution** in iOS automation. 🚀  It can withstand months of non-stop execution.
-Refined with AI to improve the stability so its basically inmortal.
+Refined with AI to improve the stability so its basically inmortal🚀

-Helloo, I am a IOS Security Researcher & Software Designer.
+✨ Helloo, I am a IOS Security Researcher & Software Designer.
 This project was crafted for more than 5 years and I am still improving it.
 The full propietary source code is for sale also as of January 2026.

 You can always contact me also if this is of your interest/you see it has potential/you want to hire me 📧 My Email> albertosendr@gmail.com 📧